-Start out by misting your hair all over with a heat protectant, like Tresemmé's tried-and-true Thermal Creations Heat Tamer Spray ($4) to prevent damage from the curling iron.
-This step is especially important if you have color-damaged hair like I do.
+Start out by misting your hair all over with a heat protectant, like Tresemmé's tried-and-true Thermal Creations Heat Tamer Spray ($5), to prevent damage from the curling iron.
+This step is especially important if you have color-damaged hair as I do.

 Next, take an alligator clip or hair tie, and put the upper half of your hair out of the way.
 This is so that you can reach the hair underneath with your curling iron.

 For bob- and lob-length hair, I recommend using a clamp-free curling wand with a one-inch barrel.
 Anything larger won't work for your short hair, and anything smaller will make the ringlets too tight.
 Today I'm using the one-inch styling rod from Paul Mitchell's Express Ion Unclipped 3-in-1 set ($105).

 Curl Sections of Hair Away from Your Face

 I've learned that there are two keys to achieving effortless waves on short hair.
 First, it's important to curl away from your face.
 That means you need to hold the curling iron in your right hand to curl the hair on the left side of your head (and vice versa).
 Reach the curling iron over your head, hold it vertically, and wrap one-inch sections of hair around it, away from your face.
 If your iron is set to 360º, you only need to hold each section around the wand for five to 10 seconds before you release it.
 Continue doing that around the back of your head, and then switch to the other side.
 (It might feel awkward if you've never done it before, but you'll get used to it!)